 Bathroom Counter Made of Tumbled Stone-Look Porcelain Tiles

 The significant thing about this tile is the edge.
 Its ragged, crumbled edges make it look like tumbled stone (a process by which natural stone is tumbled--imagine that!--until its sharp edges and corners are broken down).
-Except this is porcelain 3" x 3" tiles set on 12" mesh mats.
+Except this is porcelain 3 by 3 inch tiles set on 12-inch mesh mats.
 It's Florim USA's Cumberland Plateau series, and in addition to the countertop, it runs up the backsplash, side walls, and the sink over-hang.
-It is shown with its matching 1 1/2" x 12" listello.
+It is shown with its matching 1 1/2 by 12 inch listello.